torrinworx/LocalSlice/README.md

 ## Development

-To set up a development environment for LocalSlice, you'll need to know the basics of React, Material UI, Electron, and FastAPI.
+To set up a development environment for LocalSlice🍕, you'll need to know the basics of React, Material UI, Electron, and FastAPI.

 ### Installation and Setup